eddoss/unimake/README.md

 - Easiest way to create a powerful CLI (like `make` but more flexible)
 - Adapters for a commonly used build systems (`go`, `cmake`, ...)
 - Run project targets in remote environment (dev-container, remote server, etc)

 # How it works ?
-Unimake provides the command line utility `umk` and the framework `umk` in Python.
+Unimake provides the command line utility `umk` and Python framework `umk`.

 A specific project must contain at least 2 scripts:
 - `.unimake/project.py` - project info, build steps, etc.